Anthony Martial: Personal life

 Martial is of Guadeloupean descent.
 His older brother, Johan, is a professional defender, who represented France up to under-20 level.
 He has another older brother, Dorian, who was the captain of the senior team at Les Ulis.
+His cousin, Alexis, is also a professional footballer.
 The Martial family placed high emphasis on the education of their children.
 His youth coaches describe him as a shy and quiet person.
 Martial is a Roman Catholic.

+Martial was previously married to Samantha Jacquelinet, with whom he has a daughter, Peyton.
+In July 2018, his then partner, former reality television contestant Mélanie Da Cruz, gave birth to their son, Swan; Martial left Manchester United's pre-season tour to attend the birth.
+Martial and Da Cruz married in 2019, before announcing their separation in March 2022.
+He announced the birth of his third child, a son, on 28 June 2025 via Instagram.